Some-Apps/ShelterPartner/README.md

 Feel free to use your issue thread to communicate.
 Contributors will only be assigned one issue at a time.

-## Bounties To Be Paid On February 1st
+## Bounties To Be Paid On March 1st

+## Bounties Paid On February 1st

 <details>
   <summary>Renee Jones: $25</summary>